adarsh-2425/cycle-safe/README.md

-# Cycling Safe SOS App Documentation
+# Cycling Safe SOS API Documentation

 ## Overview

-The Cycling Safe SOS App is designed to provide safety features for cyclists, allowing them to send SOS messages and handcrafted 'im safe' messages to their favorite people.
-The backend of the app is built using Node.js, Express, MongoDB, Twilio for SMS functionality and NodeMailer for email functionality.
+The Cycling Safe SOS API is designed to provide safety features for cyclists, allowing them to send SOS messages and handcrafted 'im safe' messages to their favorite people.
+The backend of the API is built using Node.js, Express, MongoDB, Twilio for SMS functionality and NodeMailer for email functionality.

 ## Features